Learn exactly what probiotics are, how they may help keep us healthy, and what to look for when choosing probiotics for kids.

 Renew Life Ultimate Flora Kids Probiotics

-From one of the leading probiotic companies, this option uses 6 strains of healthy bacteria that were specifically chosen to help kids with digestion and tummy troubles.
+From one of the leading probiotic companies, this option uses 6 strains of healthy bacteria that were specifically chosen to aid with digestion and tummy troubles.
 The bear-shaped, chewable tablets are recommended for ages 2 and up.

 NOW Supplements Berry Dophilus Kids Chewables

 The kid’s version of this brand’s popular BerryDophilus product comes packed with 10 different strains of bacteria.
-These strains are meant to help with tummy troubles, of course, but they also may aid in nutrient absorption.
+These strains are meant to help with tummy troubles.
 Kids ages 1 and up can take this chewable tablet–although you’ll want to break it up into food depending on age since it could be harder for younger kids to chew.

 Garden of Life Probiotics Organic Kids

 If you prefer an organic probiotic, this one might be for you.
-These chewable tablets not only have the live bacteria (5 billion units, to be exact!) and strains (14 of ‘em!) you’ll want, but they also add in some vitamin C and D for good measure.
-(If you give a multivitamin, check the dosages to make sure you aren’t giving more than is recommended.)
+These chewable tablets have the live bacteria and add in some vitamin C and D. (If you give a multivitamin, check the dosages to make sure you aren’t giving more than is recommended.)
 Plus, unlike some other probiotics, these don’t need to be refrigerated which is convenient.

 Jarrow Formulas Yum-Yum Dophilus

-These probiotics have 1 billion organisms from 4 different strains that have been shown to keep intestinal flora balanced and kids feeling good.
-Another chewable option–yes, a lot of probiotics for kids come in this form–these ones have a raspberry flavor that kids ages 2 and up will love.
+These probiotics have 1 billion organisms from 4 different strains.
+Another chewable option–yes, a lot of probiotics for kids come in this form–these ones have a raspberry flavor.
 They also come shipped in sustainable packaging with reusable ice packs.

 Olly Kids Probiotic and Prebiotic

-These particular gummies have 500 million active bacteria, plus a dose of prebiotics (fiber that helps out your good bacteria) and peppermint (which is known to soothe stomachs, too).
+These gummies have 500 million active bacteria, plus a dose of prebiotics and peppermint (which is known to soothe stomachs, too).
 They’re recommended for ages 2 and up.